sjdayday/simulated-motion/README.md

 s.runAll();
 ```

-Debugging of the PIPE Petri net java code may require updating the following file:
+If more detailed debugging of the PIPE Petri net java code is needed, you may need to update the following file:

 src/main/resources/log4j2.xml  in the PIPECore jar....